 When & Where to Practice

-Before I recommend some specifics, it is important to address the context of a yoga and meditation practice.
 When it comes to the intensity or duration of practice, or the time of day to begin a practice, the answer is whatever works best with your schedule, family life, and current routines.

 There is no one answer except what works for each person.
-For some people practicing in the morning sets a great tone for the day, for others adding on something else to a packed daytime schedule can feel stressful, so it is best to find a short period of time in which it feels manageable and consistent.
+For some people practicing in the morning sets a great tone for the day, for others adding something else to a packed daytime schedule can feel stressful, so it is best to find a short period of time in which it feels manageable and consistent.

 In terms of duration of practice, if several times a week 30-45 min is possible, and this timeframe includes movement and stillness, then that kind of commitment is potent.
 As long as there is some consistency in the week of at least three practice times, this is great.
-Studies have shown that even brief and frequent practice times have a significant effect in creating an internal atmosphere of calm, a strong body, and flexible mindset.
+Studies have shown that even brief and frequent practice times have a significant effect in creating an internal atmosphere of calm, a strong body, and a flexible mindset.

-A wonderful way to begin, is to sit for a few minutes to check-in with the mind/body and give space to what is felt.
+A wonderful way to begin is to sit for a few minutes to check in with the mind/body and give space to what is felt.

 Then introducing some simple Sun Salutations for about 15 minutes.
 It warms up the spine, connects the student to their breath, and engages a lot of the major muscle groups.